Musical compositions by Neil V. Hawes

 The following have all been sung by the choir of St. Mary's, Osterley:

-Anthems that are based on well-known hymn words and tunes have some advantages:
+Anthems that are based on well-known hymn words and tunes have a number of advantages:

 • I find them a lot easier to write